Periscope: A Robotic Camera System to Support Remote Physical Collaboration: Examples

-\begin{example}[D3] In order to view the inside of a wall grid, the helper asked the worker, \textit{``Could you point to the wall so that I can see inside it?''}. \end{example}
+\begin{example}[D3] In order to view the inside of a wall grid, the helper asked the worker, \textit{``Could you point to the wall so that I can see inside it?''} The helper seemed to anticipate that the camera would align with the direction of the worker's pointing gesture. \end{example}

 \begin{example}[D6] When the dyad was searching for storage areas where the required component may be located, the worker remarked, \textit{``There are some drawers over here [pointing gesture]''}. \end{example}